Everything You Ever Wanted to Know About Therapy

 Any advice for someone who has bad a experience with a therapist?

 There are great therapists and not so great therapists and everything in between.
-And, as mentioned in my article on finding the right therapist, sometimes a bad therapist experience may have more to do with the fit between the therapist and client rather than a "bad therapist".
-Unfortunately, it is not uncommon for me to hear from clients about experiences with therapists that didn't work for them.
+And, as mentioned in our article on finding the right therapist, sometimes a bad therapist experience may have more to do with the fit between the therapist and client rather than a "bad therapist".
+Unfortunately, it is not uncommon to hear from clients about experiences with therapists that didn't work for them.

 Will OHIP or my insurance provider cover the cost of therapy?